AlibabaCloudDocs/waf/intl.en-US/Website Access/Website access with CNAME/Change a DNS record.md

 The following example demonstrates how to change the DNS record in Alibaba Cloud DNS.
 If your domain name is hosted on Alibaba Cloud DNS, perform the following steps to change the DNS record.
 If your domain name is not hosted on Alibaba Cloud DNS, refer to the following steps to change the DNS record at your DNS service provider.

-1. Log on to the[Alibaba Cloud DNS console](https://partners-dns.console.aliyun.com/#/dns/domainList).
+1. Log on to the [Alibaba Cloud DNS console](https://dns.console.aliyun.com/#/dns/domainList).

 2. On the **Manage DNS** page, find the domain name and click **Configure** in the Actions column.